AyshaUrmi0/Tech-startup/README.md

 - **Backend API:** Hosted on Vercel
 - **Build Tool:** Vite

-5. Open your browser and navigate to `https://techspring-ec865.web.app/` to see the application in action.
+5. Open your browser and navigate to [Live Link](https://techspring-ec865.web.app/) to see the application in action.